zwChan/Clinical-Text-Mining/README.md

     curl "http://localhost:8983/solr/tag?build=true" (or you can run this url in a browser)
     ```
 6. Now, you can run the test functions, and you should get the result as the **Test Result using first 10,000 record of UMLS** show.
+   I suggest using the IDEA as your IDE, and mark the src/main as a source directory and src/test as the test directory.
+Then you can directly
+   run the junit test function.
+Before you run it, set the UmlsTagger2Test.dataDir (in class UmlsTagger2Test) to the directory of the "data"
+   directory under the project directory.

+7. Good luck and enjoy it!

 ## Dependency
  - [Solr](https://github.com/apache/solr)